MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-database-project-extension.md

 ## Dependencies

-The SQL Database Projects extension has a dependency on the .NET Core SDK (required) and AutoRest.Sql (optional).
+The SQL Database Projects extension has a dependency on the .NET SDK (required) and AutoRest.Sql (optional).

-### .NET Core SDK
+### .NET SDK

-The .NET Core SDK is required for project build functionality and you are prompted to install the .NET Core SDK if a supported version can't be detected by the extension.
-The .NET Core SDK can be downloaded and installed for [Windows, macOS, and Linux](https://aka.ms/sqlprojects-dotnet).
+The .NET SDK is required for project build functionality and you are prompted to install the .NET SDK if a supported version can't be detected by the extension.
+The .NET SDK can be downloaded and installed for [Windows, macOS, and Linux](https://aka.ms/sqlprojects-dotnet).

 If you would like to [check currently installed versions](/dotnet/core/install/how-to-detect-installed-versions) of the dotnet SDK, open a terminal and run the following command: